 The value and volume measures of retail sales estimates are widely used in private and public sector institutions, particularly by the Bank of England and Her Majesty’s Treasury, to assist in informed decision and policy making.

-Information on retail sales methodology is available at: guidance and methodolgy
+Information on retail sales methodology is available at the Retail Sales Guidance and methodology page.

 Composition of the data